lzspangler/brms-documents/docs/business_central_git_workflow.md

 Additional git support is planned for the 7.x release, and an updated workflow process will follow.

 <br />** Note **<br />
-This document is a summarized version of the git workflow notes found here:<br />
+This document is a summarized version of Donato Marrazzo's git workflow notes found here:<br />
 https://github.com/dmarrazzo/rh-bpm-notes/blob/master/git_workflow.md

 <br />